Crown-Commercial-Service/ccs-migration-alpha-tools/modules/gpaas-s3-migrator/README.md

 The script will end for one of two reasons:

 1. The list of objects waiting to migrate goes to zero, indicating full success (exit code `0`)
-2. The progress appears to stagnate (the progress stays the same for ~20 seconds) in which case the mointor script will exit with code `1` and output the name of every unmigrated object to the terminal, for investigation
+2. The progress appears to stagnate (the progress stays the same for ~20 seconds) in which case the monitor script will exit with code `1` and output the name of every unmigrated object to the terminal, for investigation

 ## Uninstalling the Migrator and all its resources